lupyuen/lupyuen.github.io/src/marathon.md

 Dumbbells
 No gym

-# Training The WRONG Way
+# Train The WRONG Way

 TODO